 Promote a Healthy Lifestyle: A healthy lifestyle, including a balanced diet, regular exercise, and sufficient sleep, is essential for optimal brain function.
 A diet rich in fruits, vegetables, and healthy fats provides the nutrients that neurons need to function properly.
 Regular exercise increases blood flow to the brain, which can improve cognitive function and protect against age-related cognitive decline.
 Adequate sleep allows the brain to consolidate memories and clear out toxins.
 All of these factors contribute to a healthy environment for interneurons to thrive.

-For instance, studies have shown that a Mediterranean diet, which is rich in fruits, vegetables, whole grains, and healthy fats, is associated with a lower risk of cognitive decline and Alzheimer's disease.
-Exercise has been shown to increase the production of brain-derived neurotrophic factor (BDNF), a protein that supports the growth and survival of neurons, including interneurons.
-Aim for at least 30 minutes of moderate-intensity exercise most days of the week.
+To give you an idea, studies have shown that a Mediterranean diet, which is rich in fruits, vegetables, whole grains, and healthy fats, is associated with a lower risk of cognitive decline and Alzheimer's disease.
+On top of that, exercise has been shown to increase the production of brain-derived neurotrophic factor (BDNF), a protein that supports the growth and survival of neurons, including interneurons.
+Also, aim for at least 30 minutes of moderate-intensity exercise most days of the week.
 Similarly, aim for 7-8 hours of quality sleep each night to allow your brain to rest and repair itself.

 -